telerik/kendo-vue/docs/getting-started/javascript-options-api.md

         </template>
     ```

-> Historically, all Kendo UI for Vue Native components have supported both **Vue 2** and **Vue 3**.
+> Historically, all Kendo UI for Vue native components have supported both **Vue 2** and **Vue 3**.
 However, Kendo UI for Vue versions released after **November 2024** will no longer support Vue 2.
 For more information, see [Vue 2 End of Life](https://www.telerik.com/kendo-vue-ui/components/vue2-deprecation/).

 ## Get the Complete Source Code